pennsylvaniaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Getting a Traffic Ticket in Pennsylvania

 Pennsylvania traffic tickets or citations are legal notices issued by law enforcement officials subsequent to a traffic violation.
-They may be hand-written or computer-generated and often contain relevant information regarding the offender and their vehicle as well as details of the offender and frequency of the offense committed.
+They may be hand-written or computer-generated and often contain relevant information regarding the offender and their vehicle, as well as details of the offender and frequency of the offense committed.
 Depending on the jurisdiction, tickets may also provide room for the plea of the offender which may be guilty or not guilty.

-Traffic tickets may serve as notice of a penalty ascribed to a driver.
-These penalties may include points added to a driving record or a fine following the driver’s disregard for road traffic laws.
+In Pennsylvania, traffic tickets may serve as notice of a penalty ascribed to a driver.
+These penalties may include points added to a driving record or a fine following the driver's disregard for road traffic laws.
 In cases where the traffic ticket serves as a summons, the recipient will be required to appear at the traffic court.
 However, where the alleged offender chooses to contest a penalty (such as the driving points or fine), they may request a contested hearing in the traffic court of the jurisdiction.

 Responding to a Traffic Ticket/Citation